UnKnoWn-Consortium/DC2015_JSON/README.md

 `districts.full.json` is the full version; and <br>
 `districts.json` contains all fields in the full version except GeoJSON

-A pure GeoJSON version will be added later.
+GeoJSON version is available now!
+P.S.
+Schema to be added later

 Logos for the 18 district councils can be found in `dc_logo`.
 All are formatted to 350px sqaure png with transparent background.